-This memo provides a mechanism whereby messages conforming to the [RFC 1521] ("MIME") specification can convey presentational information.
-It specifies a new "Content-Disposition" header, optional and valid for any [RFC 1521] entity ("message" or "body part").
-Two values for this header are described in this memo; one for the ordinary linear presentation of the body part, and another to facilitate the use of mail to transfer files.
+This memo provides a mechanism whereby messages conforming to the MIME specifications [RFC 2045, RFC 2046, RFC 2047, RFC 2048, RFC 2049] can convey presentational information.
+It specifies the "Content-Disposition" header field, which is optional and valid for any MIME entity ("message" or "body part").
+Two values for this header field are described in this memo; one for the ordinary linear presentation of the body part, and another to facilitate the use of mail to transfer files.
 It is expected that more values will be defined in the future, and procedures are defined for extending this set of values.

-This document is intended as an extension to [RFC 1521].
-As such, the reader is assumed to be familiar with [RFC 1521], and [RFC 822].
+This document is intended as an extension to MIME.
+As such, the reader is assumed to be familiar with the MIME specifications, and [RFC 822].
 The information presented herein supplements but does not replace that found in those documents.